muskanvk/Opencvprojects/README.md

 3. Iris Dection : Implementation to detect the iris on a static image.

 4. Motion Detection : Motion detection is the process of detecting a change in the position of an object relative to its surroundings or a change in the surroundings relative to an object. ...
 When motion detection is accomplished by natural organisms, it is called motion perception.

+5. Feature Extraction : In machine learning, pattern recognition and in image processing, feature extraction starts from an initial set of measured data and builds derived values (features) intended to be informative and non-redundant, facilitating the subsequent learning and generalization steps, and in some cases leading to better human interpretations.
+Feature extraction is related to dimensionality reduction.